 Wall Dimensions Standard Bricks

-When you are deciding about building dimensions its better to take into account the dimensions of the bricks.
+When you are deciding about building dimensions its better to take into account the size of building materials.

 Similarly all heights should be based on complete bricks.
 Doing this has the following advantages: